History of the Royal Canadian Air Force: First World War

 In 1915, Britain suggested that Canada should consider raising its own air units.
 However, it was not until spring 1918 that the Canadian government proposed forming a wing of eight squadrons for service with the Canadian Corps in France.
 Rather than the proposed eight squadrons, the British Air Ministry formed two Canadian squadrons (one bomber, one fighter).
 On 19 September 1918, the Canadian government authorized the creation of the Canadian Air Force (CAF) to take control of these two squadrons (eventually to become No 1 Wing, CAF) under the command of Canada's Lieutenant-Colonel Billy Bishop, the leading ace of the British Empire and the first Canadian aviator awarded the Victoria Cross.
 In June 1919 the British government cut funding to the squadrons, and in February 1920, the CAF in Europe was disbanded, never having flown any operations.

 There had been some thought that these two European squadrons would be the nucleus of a new Canadian air force.
-Indeed, some members of the CAF believed they were to become members of a new permanent air force.
 However, on 30 May 1919 the Canadian government decided against a new military air force because it was felt none was needed.